Text messaging is the most used data service in the world.

 - :-) happy

 - :-( sad

 - <3 love

-Notification Sound for text message :Improve students focus and with texts messaging noise.
+Notification Sound for text message :Improve students'focus and with text message notifications.

 Each message comes with a sound that keeps you focused